University of Alabama attracting more Illinois students

 - After going to class without a bra, Florida student is told to cover her nipples

+Illinois’ public universities have increased tuition and fees over the past several years to make up for lost state revenue.
+Costs have increased by up to 56 percent at some public universities since 2008, according to state data.

+“Competition from schools outside of the state with generous scholarship awards appears to be the most significant factor in the decision not to enroll at Illinois,” the University of Illinois said in a statement last year.

-Almost 46 percent of Illinois high school graduates left the state in 2016, compared to almost 30 percent in 2002.
+Almost 46 percent of Illinois high school graduates left the state for four-year colleges in 2016, compared to less than 30 percent in 2002.

+“Recruiting efforts from all out-of-state colleges has grown exponentially in the last five years,” said Janet Reis, a college counselor at Lincoln-Way Central High School in New Lenox.
+“The secret’s out at this point.”

+Ohio State University, the University of Nebraska and the University of Colorado at Boulder are also popular colleges for Illinois students.

 Information from: Chicago Tribune, http://www.chicagotribune.com